tomwolfe/metamorphic-core/README.md

 ## <a name="about"></a>About the Metamorphic Software Genesis Ecosystem

 The Metamorphic Software Genesis Ecosystem is an AI-driven framework designed to autonomously generate, maintain, and evolve secure, ethical, and high-performance software solutions from high-level specifications.
-It continuously refines its capabilities through feedback and self-improvement. **A key strategic decision is the implementation of Phase 1.5.
-Phase 1.5 focuses on improving the *development process itself* by implementing a Markdown-Only Automation Workflow.
-This is aimed at faster testing, rapid prototyping and easier iterative grading, and will amplify the value and efficiency of the overall system, and not the individual parts.
-Phase 1.5 is broken down into three critical stages.
-Stage 1 established the fundamental markdown automation workflow and CLI driver.
-Stage 2 continues to enhance the workflow driver with key functionalities like secure file handling, automated Coder LLM invocation, automated `write_file` tool execution, LLM prompt generation and integration, and well-defined, actionable steps.
-Stage 3 aims for full Driver loop automation.**
+It continuously refines its capabilities through feedback and self-improvement. **A key strategic decision was the implementation of Phase 1.5, which is now complete.** Phase 1.5 focused on improving the *development process itself* by implementing a Markdown-Only Automation Workflow. **With the successful completion of Phase 1.5 Stage 3, the core Driver LLM loop is now automated, enabling autonomous task selection, planning, agent invocation, and file writing.** This is aimed at faster testing, rapid prototyping and easier iterative grading, and will amplify the value and efficiency of the overall system.
+We are now focused on **Phase 2 Iteration 2: Enhanced Agents & Knowledge Graph**, improving the intelligence of our core AI agents and deepening their integration with the Knowledge Graph.

 **Key Objectives:**